maglar0/wdcrypt/README.md

 ## Overview

 Easy to use encryption on the [Western Digital MyPassport Wireless](http://www.wdc.com/en/products/products.aspx?id=1330) series of hard drives.
 A few simple steps to install, then manage everything with a web GUI.
+A demo of the web GUI is available [here](https://maglar0.github.io/wdcrypt/?demomode=1).

 This is purely a hobby project and in no way endorsed by or associated with Western Digital.